How to Apply to NNU

 - Students with less than 28 transferable credits will need to submit an ACT composite score of 18 or above or SAT composite score of 1270 or above.

 We can tell you!
 We can show you pictures!
 But the best way to know if NNU is the place for you is to visit our campus!
 We encourage all high school students in their junior or senior year and all transfer students to visit NNU.
 You will probably fall in love with our people and with our campus, but if you don't, that's OK too.
 At least you're one step closer to finding a college you will truly love!

 Friday Escape is an excellent way to experience NNU.
 Escape from high school for a day to imagine your life as a college student.

 Explore NNU is a two day event that allows you to attend classes, meet professors, get questions answered by admissions staff, and hang out with college students.

-If you prefer a one-on-one experience, we invite you to request a personal visit on a day that is good for your schedule.
+If you're an educator, teacher, or counselor, we invite you to request a group visit on a day that is good for your schedule.

 Preview NNU is a once-in-a-lifetime opportunity to preview life as an NNU student, exclusively for accepted students.